Search: 786 results

 So they took soot from a furnace and stood before Pharaoh, Moses threw it into the air, and it caused festering boils to break out on both people and animals.

-That very night they're to eat the meat, roasted over the fire, with unleavened bread and bitter herbs.
+They are to eat the meat that night; they should eat it, roasted over the fire along with unleavened bread and bitter herbs.

 Seven days see that there be no leavened bread found in your houses.
 For whosoever eateth leavened bread, that soul shall be rooted out from the multitude of Israel: whether he be a stranger or born in the land.

-You are not to eat what is leavened.
-You are to eat unleavened bread in all your settlements.'"
+Do not eat anything leavened; eat unleavened bread in all your homes.”

 And the people took their bread-paste before it was leavened, putting their basins in their clothing on their backs.